Home > Michael Tools> Role Photo Database

 Bleedthrough is the actual visceral energy of the role coming in as a secondary from the ET, which you can feel as well as see.
 Primary casting can be equally influential, when bleedthrough is less due to an incarnate ET, but not as visceral: it's more about how one behaves, *how* and *where* one directs one's essence energies.
 It colors/flavors the appearance to some degree, but not as much as bleedthrough.

-Sometimes, what stands out in someone's eyes ("the windows of the soul") is not essence but negative poles or trauma; for example, a depressed sage or a beaten-down king can be harder to spot.
+Occasionally, what stands out in someone's eyes is not essence but negative poles or trauma; for example, a depressed sage or a beaten-down king can be harder to spot.

-Note: Discarnate ETs are marked with an asterisk (*) for easy identification.
+Note: Discarnate ETs throughout this study are marked with an asterisk (*) for easy identification.
 Remember that a discarnate ET should appear more prominently.

 Servers